I am seeking highly motivated students with a keen interest in robotics and AI.

 Supervision & thesis committee

 - You’ll have a Thesis Chair, Principal Supervisor, and Co/Associate Supervisor; establish meeting cadence, record outcomes, and maintain a timeline to meet milestones.
-Supervision & tips.
+Guidelines for Establishing and Maintaining Higher Degree by Research Supervisory Relationship

 Milestones (formal progress reviews)